-"Then I saw another angel flying in the midst of heaven, having the everlasting gospel to preach . . . saying with a loud voice, Fear God and give glory to Him, for the hour of His judgment has come; and worship Him who made heaven and earth, the sea and springs of water" (Rev. 14:6, 7).
-NKJV
+"And I saw another angel fly in the midst of heaven, having the everlasting gospel to preach . . . saying with a loud voice, Fear God, and give glory to him; for the hour of his judgment is come: and worship him that made heaven, and earth, and the sea, and the fountains of waters" (Rev. 14:6, 7).